Using Azure Resource Manager Support with Azure Load Balancer

-- Back-end address pool – these are IP addresses associated with the virtual machine Network Interface Card (NIC) to which load will be distributed.
+- Back-end address pool – these are IP addresses associated with the virtual machine Network Interface Card (NIC) to which load is distributed.

 - Probes – probes enable you to keep track of the health of VM instances.
-If a health probe fails, the VM instance will be taken out of rotation automatically.
+If a health probe fails, the VM instance is taken out of rotation automatically.

 Azure Resource Manager allows you to provision your applications using a declarative template.
 In a single template, you can deploy multiple services along with their dependencies.
 You use the same template to repeatedly deploy your application during every stage of the application lifecycle.

-Quickstart templates using Azure Load Balancer can be found in a GitHub repository hosting a set of community generated templates.
+For Quickstart templates using Azure Load Balancer, see the GitHub repository that hosts a set of community generated templates.